 - New Jersey

-The specifics of inheritance tax regulation in each of these states differ, however.
+However, the specifics of inheritance tax regulation in each of these states differ.
 For example, children and grandchildren are exempt from inheritance tax in every state but Pennsylvania and Nebraska.
 Exemptions vary, so find out the details of your local regulations when planning your post-mortem crypto distribution.

 How Crypto Differs from Other Assets